X-Ray Imaging Services | Bellingham, WA

 Your X-ray films will be reviewed by a Bellingham Advanced Medical Imaging radiologist specially trained to interpret your results.

 Your radiologist will write a report and send the information back to your primary care physician or the health care provider who referred you for an X-ray.
-That way, your provider can follow up with you about any treatment that you may need or if you need any further images.
+That way, your provider can follow up with you about any treatment you may need or any further images.

 Whatever brings you to Bellingham Advanced Medical Imaging for an X-ray, please know we are here to answer your questions and do anything we can to help your imaging exam be comfortable and as easy as possible for you.

-At any point during this process, you’re welcome to contact Bellingham Advanced Medical Imaging at (360) 255-6330 with any questions or concerns you have.
+At any point during this process, you’re welcome to contact the X-Ray team at Bellingham Advanced Medical Imaging in Bellingham, WA at (360) 255-6330 with any questions or concerns you have.